These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

 One of Downriver's first wholesalers, this beloved health & beauty chain drew many customers by its size, availability of unique products, and low costs.
 Much missed today.

 The grocer with the well-known double-heart logo had two different lives Downriver, concentrated in Southgate and Lincoln Park.
-Its revival was in the mid-1980s but faded fast.
+Like Chatham, it revived in the 1980s, but would eventually be bought out.

-Purists and critics were enraged when the venerable Wyandotte Savings Bank was bought out by NBD, but they ended up a pretty good neighbor.
-Would later change to "Bank-One."
+Purists and critics were enraged when the venerable Wyandotte Savings Bank was bought out after over a century by NBD, but they ended up a pretty good neighbor.
+Most locations are currently Chase Banks.

-The original local competitor to OfficeMax, it was the store that replaced Southgate's original K-Mart location on Eureka Road.
-As of 2015, it now partners with OfficeMax.
+The name may still exist in the commercials; once the local competitor to OfficeMax, it was the store that replaced Southgate's original K-Mart location on Eureka Road.
+Now in partnership with OfficeMax.

 Palace Fine Foods

 A restaurant chain that was not too fancy, yet not too gaudy.
 Numerous in number, The Palace was a steady, hard-working performer which always provided a top-of-the-line meal.